Key takeaways:

 1. Cube

-There are many companies (like Masterworks and SmugMug) that use Cube for nearly all of their company's financial operations.
+Many companies (like Edge Fitness Clubs and BlueWind Medical) use Cube for nearly all of their financial operations.

 Key Features:

-• Multi-currency support: Create rich reports with local and foreign currencies, perfect for North American companies with international clients.
+- Multi-currency support: Creates rich reports with local and foreign currencies, perfect for North American companies with international clients

 Pros: